popphp/popphp-framework/README.md

 ------------
 * A number of components have been improved and refactored.
 * Support for PHP 7.1+ only.
-* PHPUnit test refactored for PHPUnit 7.0+.
+* PHPUnit tests refactored for PHPUnit 7.0+.
 * Reference the `CHANGELOG.md` for further details.